The Eternal Sunshine of Steven Stamkos

 Kucherov leads the NHL with 13 goals and is second to his linemate Stamkos with 21 points, much like he was second to Stamkos in the NHL's "three stars of the month" for October.

 "I was just hoping to get the chance at training camp, but you never know how the coaching staff is going to start the year, with the lines and all that stuff.
 I was obviously hoping to get a chance to play with him.
-And we're very fortunate to play with Vladdy, and pick up where we left off last year," said Stamkos.
+And we're very fortunate to play with Vladdy and pick up where we left off last year," Stamkos said.

 In their time as linemates, Stamkos has been a bit of the Adam Oates to his Russian teammate's Brett Hull, scoring six goals while Kucherov has 13 this season.